cav-ipb/metawars/readme.md

 #### Parameter adjustment

 For parameter adjustment I compared a linear growth vs an exponential growth function for the range of the algorithm rates for 100 iterations.
-Using the plots of the functions I adjusted the $r$ parameter of the exponential growth to 1.02
+Using the plots of the functions I adjusted the $r$ parameter of the exponential growth to 1.02 for 100.

 $linear = min\_x + (max\_x - min\_x) \times \frac{(i-1)}{(n-1)}$